lekoala/silverstripe-lazysizes/README.md

 All-in-one solution for:
 - Lazy loading images
 - Responsive images
-- Placeholder images (using placehold.it) or provide fake images
+- Placeholder images (using placehold.it)

 Respimages is only loaded if the browser does not support native syntax.